It’s Time to Separate Fraud Fact from Fiction

 1. Most Fraud is Friendly Fraud

-Thanks to high-profile data breaches, as well as widely-publicized occurrences of fraud after a data breach, most merchants assume that criminal fraud is the most common form of fraud.
+Thanks to high-profile data breaches (and widely-publicized occurrences of fraud after a data breach), merchants generally assume that criminal fraud is the most common form of fraud.
 In reality, while criminal fraud is a problem in its own right, it actually accounts for fewer than 10% of all disputed transactions.

 Merchants will not see significant results if they’re trying to fight friendly fraud as criminal fraud.
 That’s why it’s important to understand the true source of transaction disputes.